 Rabobank and Banco FIE join forces to foster rural development in Bolivia

-Rabobank, through its subsidiary Rabo Development supports Banco FIE by providing access to its (agricultural) banking knowledge, experience and networks.
-Rabo Development has a track record in contributing to the development of well-functioning and inclusive financial systems in emerging markets through a long-term perspective.
+Rabobank, through its subsidiary Rabo Partnerships supports Banco FIE by providing access to its (agricultural) banking knowledge, experience and networks.
+Rabo Partnerships has a track record in contributing to the development of well-functioning and inclusive financial systems in emerging markets through a long-term perspective.
 This is accomplished by building strong locally rooted financial service providers serving (M)SMEs, the rural sector and clients who have not previously had access to financial services.

 The global food and agriculture sector faces a huge challenge: how to provide a growing, aging and on average, wealthier world population with sufficient, healthy and sustainably produced food.
-“Rabobank’s commitment to invest and build strong financial service providers in emerging economies is in line with its Banking for Food strategy, which is aimed at providing access to its knowledge, finance and networks”, says Mr. Frank Nagel, managing director of Rabo Development.
+“Rabobank’s commitment to invest and build strong financial service providers in emerging economies is in line with its Banking for Food strategy, which is aimed at providing access to its knowledge, finance and networks”, says Mr. Frank Nagel, managing director of Rabo Partnerships.

 The agricultural potential in emerging countries is significant.
 The Latin American region is an important net exporter of food and agricultural commodities, accounting for 16% of the total global food and agriculture exports and 4% of the total food and agriculture imports.
 “The region is one of the few parts of the world with significant resources of unexploited agricultural land, suggesting the region will continue to play a pivotal role in future global food production .
 To help unlock that potential, Rabobank aspires to provide support to financial institutions and other players in agricultural value chains worldwide to enable them to increase the production, efficiency and to become more sustainable”, according to Mr. Nagel.